 IgA is present in the bloodstream, in secretions produced by mucous membranes (such as tears and saliva), and in colostrum (the fluid produced by the breasts during the first few days after delivery, before breast milk is produced).

-These antibodies trigger immediate allergic reactions (see Allergic Reactions and Other Hypersensitivity Disorders: Overview of Allergic Reactions).
+These antibodies trigger immediate allergic reactions (see see Overview of Allergic Reactions).
 IgE binds to basophils (a type of white blood cell) in the bloodstream and mast cells in tissues.
 When basophils or mast cells with IgE bound to them encounter allergens (antigens that cause allergic reactions), they release substances (such as histamine) that cause inflammation and damage surrounding tissues.
 Thus, IgE is the only class of antibody that often seems to do more harm than good.
 However, IgE helps defend against certain parasitic infections that are common in some developing countries.

 Small amounts of IgE are present in the bloodstream and mucus of the digestive system.
 These amounts are higher in people with asthma, hay fever, other allergic disorders, and parasitic infections.

 IgD is present mainly on the surface of immature B cells.
 It helps these cells mature.
 Small amounts of these antibodies are present in the bloodstream.
 Their function in the bloodstream, if any, is not well understood.